juhapekkaeloranta/citybike-statistical-analysis/README.md

 [Citybike predictor](https://citybike-pred.herokuapp.com/) shows the past and predicted availability of citybikes!

+NOTE: as of 4.1.2020, the backend is not functional in historical mode due to the unavailability of historical citybike availability data from HSL at https://dev.hsl.fi/citybike/stations/.
+The app will be in summer mode until further notice.

 <img width="75%" src="/images/application_screencapture.png">

 These examples demonstrate the usefulness predictions in various situations: